dojo/framework/docs/en/outline/supplemental.md

 # Adaptable presentation

-With the importance of the internet in modern society, web applications have required to adapt to a proliferation of ways that users access the web.
+With the importance of the internet in modern society, web applications have been required to adapt to a proliferation of ways that users access the web.
 Smaller form-factor mobile experiences have eclipsed desktop usage but larger presentation formats remain valid to deliver complex application requirements.
 Dojo provides a variety of solutions to help developers create applications that adapt to their users' access needs.

 When pre-rendered content is needed (such as when developing static sites), Dojo applications can make use of build-time rendering ([BTR](/learn/building/buildtime-rendering)) where some or all of the application structure is computed at build time rather than at runtime within a user's browser.
 Dojo provides a flexible block-based [BTR](/learn/building/buildtime-rendering) solution that can run Node.js scripts when building an application, allowing for features such as reading files to obtain content.
 Dojo's BTR solution also allows for progressive hydration to support dynamic behavior on top of pre-rendered content.
 Developers can make use of BTR in this way to optimize the initial set of content and application assets that are delivered to users when they initially access an application.